 Immunology and Immunotherapy

-DR. JUAN JOSÉ LASARTE RESEARCHER.
-IMMUNOLOGY AND IMMUNOTHERAPY RESEARCH PROGRAM
+DR. JUAN JOSÉ LASARTE AND DR. IGNACIO MELERO

-The Immunology and Immunotherapy Program at Cima focuses on the translational development of new therapeutic tools for the treatment of different types of cancers and infectious diseases.
+The Immunology and Immunotherapy Program at Cima focuses on the translational development of new therapeutic tools for treating different types of cancers and infectious diseases.

-We have facilities for the production of therapeutic grade cells and the development and production of gene therapy vectors that allow us to optimize strategies that are in the clinical development phase, and to generate new immunotherapy alternatives for patients.
+We have facilities for producing therapeutic-grade cells and developing and producing gene therapy vectors that allow us to optimize strategies in the clinical development phase and generate new immunotherapy alternatives for patients.

-We have long experience in the development of novel vaccines that have led to patents and the creation of biotechnology companies.
+We have long experience developing novel vaccines that have led to patents and the creation of biotechnology companies.

-Our innovative work in the development of immunomodulation strategies with the generation of very promising immunomodulatory molecules has also been the subject of patents and collaboration contracts with pharmaceutical companies.
+Our innovative work in developing immunomodulation strategies and generating promising immunomodulatory molecules has also been the subject of patents and collaboration contracts with pharmaceutical companies.

-We collaborate with pharmaceutical companies in the design and development of immunotherapy clinical trials in cancer patients.
+We collaborate with pharmaceutical companies to design and develop immunotherapy clinical trials in cancer patients.

 Need more information?